History Writer in New Jersey

 The eternal student

 I am a Phi Beta Kappa graduate of Rutgers University’s Douglass College, where I earned my B.A. in German.
 I hold an M.B.A. in Marketing from Rutgers University and an M.F.A. in Writing for Children & Young Adults from the Vermont College of Fine Arts (VCFA).
-I am currently an adjunct professor in the English department at William Paterson University, teaching introductory and advanced creative writing and children's literature.
+I am currently an adjunct professor in the English department at William Paterson University, teaching introductory and advanced creative writing, fiction writing, and children's literature.
 I am pursuing an M.A. in Applied Historical Studies, also at William Paterson University.
-In the fall of 2014, I start teaching Expository Writing in the Rutgers Writing Program on the New Brunswick-area campuses.
 I am also an award-winning Distinguished Toastmaster (DTM) and love to talk about history and writing.